 Introduction

 In this project, you will add the ability to start and stop advertising using WICED HCI messages from the Client Control utility.
+This is covered in section 5.2.3

 Project Creation

 Create a new application called ch05_ex02_hci using the modus.mk file in templates/CYW920819EVB/ch05_ex02_hci.